junxit/us-congress-bills-114/bill.md

     >     - **(iv)** discuss the accomplishment of goals identified in any plan previously prepared under this paragraph; and
     >     - **(v)** reflect how the plan influenced funding decisions in the previous year.
     > - **(b)** *Technical assistance*
     >   - **(1)** *Strategic planning* Not later than 90 days after the date of enactment of this subsection, the Attorney General shall begin to provide technical assistance to States and local governments requesting support to develop and implement the strategic plan required under subsection (a)(6).
+The Attorney General may enter into agreements with 1 or more non-governmental organizations to provide technical assistance and training under this paragraph.
     >   - **(2)** *Protection of constitutional rights* Not later than 90 days after the date of enactment of this subsection, the Attorney General shall begin to provide technical assistance to States and local governments, including any agent thereof with responsibility for administration of justice, requesting support to meet the obligations established by the Sixth Amendment to the Constitution of the United States, which shall include—
     >     - **(A)** public dissemination of practices, structures, or models for the administration of justice consistent with the requirements of the Sixth Amendment; and
     >     - **(B)** assistance with adopting and implementing a system for the administration of justice consistent with the requirements of the Sixth Amendment.